Osteoarthritis Treatment in Dallas and Frisco, TX

 - Certain illnesses, including septic arthritis and metabolic disorders

-If you are experiencing chronic knee pain due to osteoarthritis, cartilage transplantation is a treatment option that can help prevent the need for partial or full knee replacement at a later date.
+If you are experiencing chronic joint or knee pain due to osteoarthritis, cartilage transplantation is a treatment option that can help prevent the need for partial or full knee replacement at a later date.

 With this innovative procedure, cartilage is harvested from a healthy joint in your body and transplanted to the affected area.
 In Dallas and Frisco, board-certified and fellowship-trained orthopedic surgeons of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) is an expert in the cartilage transplant procedure.